pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 - authKey
   - Type: String
-  - Used for restricted requests when Access Manager is enabled.
+  - Used with Access Manager for restricted requests.

 ### Sample code